ChristofSeiler/cytoeffect_binder/README.md

-# cytoeffect Analyses for Binder
+# cytoeffect analyses for binder

 Simplified version of cytoeffect analyses for binder.